-Credits and Allowances that may reduce your pay below the minimum wage rates shown and lodging that they provide to you, as long as they do not charge you anything else.
-The rates and requirements are set forth in wage orders and summaries, which are available
+Credits and Allowances that may reduce your pay below the minimum wage rates shown above:

+- Tips Beginning December 31, 2020, your employer must pay the full applicable minimum wage rate, and cannot take any tip credit. - Meals and Lodging Your employer may claim a limited amount of your wages for meals and lodging that they provide to you, as long as they do not charge you anything else.
+The rates and requirements are set forth in wage orders and summaries, which are available online.